agraef/midizap/README.md

 ?A#5 SHIFT RELEASE SHIFT
 ~~~

 Having set up the translation for the shift key itself, we can now indicate that a translation should be valid only in shifted state with the `^` prefix.
-This makes it possible to assign different functions, e.g., to buttons and faders which depend on the shift state.
+This makes it possible to assign, depending on the shift state, different functions to buttons and faders.
 Here's a typical example which maps a control change to either Mackie-style fader values encoded as pitch bends, or incremental encoder values:

 ~~~
  CC48= PB[128]  # translate to pitch bend when unshifted